m0ppers/wirklichkeitssteuerungsgeraet/README.md

     Arduino code for the BMW <=> Amiga Joystick translation :D Upload to the Arduino micro

+- hardware

+  Simple fritzing layout of wirklichkeitssteuerungsgeraet.
+This was quickly put together at the party and is not to be trusted.
+Also some parts are missing because I fail to create proper parts in fritzing.
+The real MCP2515 also has CAN L and CAN H. These should be connected to the motorcycle connector.
+You also have to apply a 120 Ohm resistor to the CAN§ wiring (the speedometer is a terminating node) - the resistor should be available on your board.

 - logo

     The logo :S Code is more or less completely stolen from here: https://www.reaktor.com/blog/crash-course-to-amiga-assembly-programming/